 Important: If you have a critical deadline (for example: pay or lane change awarded with conferment of degree) please carefully review the timeline below and plan accordingly.
 Conferment of your degree before the end of the term in any month may affect eligibility benefits (assistantships, visa requirements, student loans, housing, etc.)

-GRD students (MA, MS, MSW, PhD, EdD) that matriculated before Spring 2013 use the paper graduate degree plan (GDP) to plan for coursework and receive approval from their faculty adviser, GPC, and the Dean’s Office.
+GRD students (MA, MS, MSW, PhD, EdD) that matriculated before Spring 2013 use the paper graduate degree plan (GDP) to plan for coursework and receive approval from their faculty advisor, GPC, and the Dean’s Office.
 Students that matriculated in Spring 2013 and after use GPAS.

 DMS students (M.Ed. and post-bacc certificate) that matriculated before Spring 2013 use the paper GDP for degree clearance.
 Students who matriculated Spring 2013 or later will use GPAS.